 Physics, math or other science-related teachers will need to be able to write in order to explain complex theories to students.
 Here are some digital whiteboard tools that will help teachers that teach handwriting intensive subjects.

-AWW App for the teacher: Using AWW interactive tutoring board is as simple as writing on a regular classroom board - write, draw, add files and use colors.
+Miro: Using Miro interactive tutoring board is as simple as writing on a regular classroom board – write, draw, add files and use colors.
 Students interact with the lesson and get their responses in real-time.